Itheum/architecture-diagrams/live_whitepaper.md

 # Important disclaimer on usage of certain words in following sections

 > It must be duly noted that we use terms such as "Buy", "Buying", "Purchase", "Pay", "Sale", "Selling" and "Sell" purely for simplification of explanation in the following sections; in reality, a "sale" or "purchase" refers to an "access rights request transaction" between two parties and not to any form of monetary transaction.
-Itheum is a system that allows for data access to be granted via peer-to-peer handshakes coordinated by our 🔼ITHEUM utility token.
+Itheum is a system that allows for data access to be granted via peer-to-peer handshakes coordinated by our $ITHEUM utility token.
 Please read our [Token Utility section](#tokenomics-2) for more on this.
+It must also be duly noted that we use the $ symbol as a prefix to the $ITHEUM utility token as a means to simplify our written communication in this whitepaper and for the reader to be able to differentiate the $ITHEUM token from the "Itheum platform" - the $ is in no way, form or shape an indication that it's a form of currency, it is purely a "software-based utility key" that is needed to unlock access to data stored within the Itheum platform.

 ---